Naveen-Pal/portfolio/src/pages/blogs/tor.md

 People makes money by buying credit card information of someone else.
 Yeah it's prety bad but no one can do anything it prevent that.

 ## Chating
 Whenever to talk someone on the dark web why they are there.
 I found most of the people are there for money or illegal purposes.
-So it's always better to
+So it's always better to not trust them.